astefanutti/spring-boot-camel-rest-jpa/README.md

 You can deploy it using the provided deployment by executing:

     $ oc create -f https://raw.githubusercontent.com/openshift/origin/master/examples/db-templates/mysql-ephemeral-template.json
-    $ oc new-app --template=mysql-ephemeral
+    $ oc new-app --template=mysql-ephemeral -p MYSQL_VERSION=5.6,MYSQL_USER=<username>,MYSQL_PASSWORD=<password>

 More information can be found in [using the MySQL database image](https://docs.openshift.com/container-platform/3.3/using_images/db_images/mysql.html).
-You may need to pass `MYSQL_RANDOM_ROOT_PASSWORD=true` as environment variable to the deployment.
-Besides, you may need to relax the security in your cluster as the MySQL container requires the `setgid` access right permission.
+You may need to relax the security in your cluster as the MySQL container requires the `setgid` access right permission.
 This can be achieved by running the following command:

     $ oc adm policy add-scc-to-group anyuid system:authenticated

 That grants all authenticated users access to the `anyuid` SCC.
 You can find